Top Stories

 Ultra-Cheap

 Convenience store meals.
 GS25, CU, 7-Eleven Korea.
-Also conglomerate-owned.
+Growing share of total food spend.

 The Disappearing Middle

 Affordable casual dining.
 Traditional Korean restaurants.
-Being squeezed from both ends.
+Squeezed from both ends.

 Overpriced "Premium"